Bill Cosby charged with felony sexual assault in Pennsylvania

 He is due to return to court on Jan.
 14 for a preliminary hearing.

 The case against Cosby was filed just before the statute of limitations deadline for criminal prosecution was due to lapse in January.
-The charge stems from allegations levelled by Andrea Constand, who settled a civil case against Cosby for an undisclosed sum in 2006.
+The charge stems from allegations leveled by Andrea Constand, 44, who settled a civil case against Cosby for an undisclosed sum in 2006.

 "Today, after examination of all the evidence, we are able to seek justice on behalf of the victim," Kevin Steele, the newly elected district attorney for Montgomery County, told an earlier news conference.
 Steele made a campaign issue of his intent to prosecute Cosby.